ykong-phd/AutomaticExport2MAT_Labchart8/README.md

 Set the directory in the first sequence of the Shortcut (“Get contents of *”).

 Tested on Tahoe 26.1 and Labchart Pro 8.1.30

+Error to fix:
+Unexpectedely quit took a focus away.